-Growing up in Germany to German parents his father, a business man, and his mother, an educator, always
+Growing up in Germany to German parents his father, a business man, and his mother, an educator,

-home church Chris has also helped bring a series of christian sing-along concerts on the way for the youth of the German catholic church.
+build his home church Chris has also helped bring a series of christian sing-along concerts on the way for the youth of the German catholic church.

 Wowing audiences with his voice and stage presence has been natural to Chris ever since the age of 11